mscheve/ImpactLandscapes/README.md

   - _indicators.js_: a JSON object that specifies indicator descriptions
  - _/pics_: contains the images used throughout Impact Landscapes (e.g. tutorial) and this repo

-To use Impact Landscapes with your own data, you should add the contribution tree CSVs to the /data folder.
+<p align="justify">To use Impact Landscapes with your own data, you should add the contribution tree CSVs to the /data folder.
 Subsequently, you should specify the path of the newly added CSVs in datasets.js.
-The structure of the CSVs should be as follows:
+The structure of the CSVs should be as follows:</p>

 | **id\*** | **parent_id\*** | **hierarchy_level** | **Process\*** | **Process_shorthand\*** | **Amount\*** | **Unit\*** | **Phase\*** | **Location\*** |
 |:--|:--|:--|:--|:--|:--|:--|:--|:--|